 - write down your own perspective and opinion on how effective these PETs are in this case.

-The paper should contain at least one protocol.
-The societal part could be based on interviews with stakeholders.
-And please use your own words when writing the paper.
+Please use your own words when writing the paper.
+Clearly cite sources.
 Plagiarism will not be tolerated.
 Also note that verbosity is not a measure of quality.
-Aim for roughly 10 pages, and only use more (or less) only when absolutely necessary.

 See the following indicative time line to plan writing your paper.